Steps to Find A Good Marriage Counselor

 Steps to finding a Good Marriage Counselor.

 I like to share a few insights and tips on how to search and screen a therapist for counseling purposes.
-As a licensed Marriage and Family Therapist who is located in Toluca Lake in Burbank near Warner Bros studios in Los Angeles area.
-I have been practicing as for more than 19 years in many and various clinical settings including private practice.
+As a Licensed Marriage and Family Therapist located in historic Roswell, GA, on Canton Street, in the Minton House, I have been practicing as for more than 22 years in many and various clinical settings including my private practice.
 I would like to share a few important insights, and helpful tips as you look for a good marriage counselor or a psychotherapist.
 This is a very important step you are taking so you want to use discernment and take your time before your final decision.

 When you have any relationship problems, the sooner you get the right help the better!
 Trust me on this.
 I frequently hear comments from couples in my counseling office who waited too long to get help, and they suffered too long.
 This is not necessary.
 Taking the first step and making that call is always hard, but the longer you wait the more complicated it will be.

-In below, I discuss and give you important tips on a several initial steps as you search for a good relationship counselor.
+Below, I discuss and give you important tips on several initial steps as you search for a good relationship counselor.
 This page includes information on what to be attentive to when speaking to a counselor even while talking on the phone, and when visiting them.
-When you call a counselor ask the counselor how many couples do they have in their private practice, get a sense of their expeirence with couples and feel free to ask questions that are important to you.
+When you call a counselor ask the counselor how many couples do they have in their private practice, get a sense of their experience with couples, and feel free to ask questions that are important to you.
 Ask if the counselor works with a couple together, or in separate sessions?
 Listen carefully to how they answer your questions.
-Ask, if they have a direct and interactive style, and pay attention to their answers and their approach working with individuals or couples.
+Ask, if they have a direct and interactive style, and pay attention to their answers and their approach to working with individuals or couples.
 Be sure to ask the therapist if she or he looks at each spouse’s early life experiences and if that history would be utilized in therapy.
 You can ask all these questions even during the initial meeting in person.
-Ask the couselor how much experience they have working with certain types of issues that are important to you.
-Ask them questions about their comfortable level working with couples.
+Ask the counselor how much experience they have working with certain types of issues that are important to you.
+Ask them questions about their comfort level of working with couples.
 If there is a specific issue you are facing as a couple, feel free to ask if the counselor has treated and helped couples with that issue and their comfort level etc. Don’t hold back.

 Other important points to pay attention to – things you should NOT do in choosing a counselor: